Share-Code-Development/Sharecode-API/README.md

  - KeyValueClient
    The key value client is capable of fetching all the keys of the specified namespace, which would then serve as the key vault for this project.

+   Cloudflare authentication can be configured in the appsettings.json